Planned Gifts

 Definition: Real property consists of land, additional property on that land (such as buildings or machinery), and the property rights associated with that land.

-Quick tip: Real property can either be encumbered or unencumbered.
+Quick Tip: Real property can either be encumbered or unencumbered.
 You will receive encumbered real property when a third party has some sort of claim to the property (mortgages or other payment plans, for example).

 Planned Gift Varieties